roib20/terraform-provision-gke-cloudflare/README.md

 ### I am getting an SSL/TLS error or redirect error while accessing my domain after applying the ingress resource.
 How can I solve this?
 See Cloudflare Docs: [ERR_TOO_MANY_REDIRECTS](https://developers.cloudflare.com/ssl/troubleshooting/too-many-redirects/)

-It is recommended to set the SSL/TLS encryption mode in Cloudflare to `Full` or `Full (strict)`; if using a staging certificate, use `Full`.
+It is recommended to set the SSL/TLS encryption mode in Cloudflare to `Full` or `Full (strict)`; if using a staging or self-signed certificate, use `Full`.
 With a prod certificate, both modes can be used.
+If not using *any* certificate, use Cloudflare's "Flexible" mode.